solliancenet/microsoft-mysql-developer-guide/13_CaseStudies/13_00_CaseStudies.md

 # 13 / Customer stories

-Azure Database for MySQL is used by customers all over the world, and many have shared their stories on the [Microsoft Customer Stories portal](https://customers.microsoft.com/search?sq=%22Azure%20Database%20for%20MySQL%22&ff=&p=2&so=story_publish_date%20desc).
+Azure Database for MySQL is used by customers world wide, and many have shared their stories on the [Microsoft Customer Stories portal](https://customers.microsoft.com/search?sq=%22Azure%20Database%20for%20MySQL%22&ff=&p=2&so=story_publish_date%20desc).

 ## Case studies